 Lastly, social media networking sites are becoming a key tool for recruiters in the search for talent – they are the people actually paying the sites real cash for your key information.
 What better way to poach talent than to find someone who is already working for a good business and offer them a tantalising new role?
 LinkedIn is a great example of this – it periodically sends job positions to each user based on their profile.

-So by encouraging your employees on to LinkedIn you are effectively condoning them maintaining a permanent CV online, and receiving targeted and unsolicited job advertisements.
+So by encouraging your employees on to LinkedIn you are effectively allowing them to maintain a permanent CV online, and receive targeted and unsolicited job advertisements.

 This is definitely contrary to your interests, given the costs associated with replacing an employee, (i.e. recruitment, lost productivity, training).

 The overarching issue with all social media sites is that they use your information to make money for themselves.
 They are effectively ‘exploitative’.
 The big problem with business-based social media sites (or business accounts on other social media sites) is that instead of exploiting your employee’s personal information, they are exploiting your business information.
 That information is quite often confidential, and valuable when assembled into lists and network links.

 So what does all of this mean for SME business owners?

 We are not suggesting that you abandon social media altogether – the reality is that it is still a useful marketing and networking platform for many businesses.
 But we are saying that you need to stay one step ahead of the game.
 That is, one step ahead of your employees and your competitors.

 Here’s how we think you can do that:

 1. Maintain a comprehensive and relevant social media policy